 Examples include anti-lock braking systems (ABS), electronic stability control (ESC), adaptive cruise control (ACC), lane departure warning systems, and automatic emergency braking (AEB).
 When shopping for a new or used vehicle, prioritize models fitted with as many recommended safety features as possible; this will maximize potential premium discounts while also providing enhanced protection on the road.

-To further capitalize on available safety incentives, consider enrolling in usage-based insurance programs offered by carriers.
+Consider enrolling in usage-based insurance programs carriers offer to further capitalize on available safety incentives.
 These telematics-driven policies track driving habits through onboard devices and reward safer drivers with lower rates.

-By demonstrating responsible behavior behind the wheel – such as maintaining safe following distances, avoiding sudden acceleration or hard braking events, and adhering to speed limits – you stand to benefit from even greater premium reductions while fostering a strong sense of camaraderie among fellow program participants.
+By demonstrating responsible behavior behind the wheel – such as maintaining safe following distances, avoiding sudden acceleration or challenging braking events, and adhering to speed limits – you benefit from even more significant premium reductions while fostering a strong camaraderie among fellow program participants.

-With these strategies in mind, embracing vehicle safety technology not only contributes to improved personal security but can also lead to meaningful financial savings on auto insurance costs.
+With these strategies in mind, embracing vehicle safety technology improves personal security and can lead to meaningful financial savings on auto insurance costs.

 Frequently Asked Questions